-October 5, 2014 – Tailgating is a little different at our house these days.
+October 5, 2014 – Tailgating is a little different at my house these days.

 I’ve always enjoyed going to New Orleans to a Saints game.
 Just visiting the Super Dome is an experience in itself.
 And there is something thrilling about seeing your favorite team in person.

 On the other hand, its crowded.
 It’s noisy.
 Traffic is a nightmare.
 And no matter where in the stadium I sit the drunkest, most obnoxious guy in the building is always right behind me.